 This is the school of thought we practice at GriffinWink.
 White Hat SEO is a school of thought which is categorized by relying on sound search engine optimization practices that Google entirely approves of conducting.

-White Hat tactics commonly take a bit longer to reap rewards from, but they carry absolutely no risk.
+White Hat tactics commonly take a bit longer to reap rewards, but they carry no risk.
 White Hat SEO includes bridging on-page, off-page, and technical SEO practices.

 Grey Hat SEO

 Grey Hat SEO is a school of thought which blurs the lines between what Google finds acceptable and what it will penalize websites for practicing.
 Many Grey Hat tactics find a way to take strategies that are worthy of penalties from Google and do just enough to pull the veil over the eyes of the algorithm.